 You have to offer annotations that explain why your design is effective.
 This gives them insight to your thinking process and allows them to understand the user.
 Here are a few tips for creating effective wireframe annotations.

 1. Keep them short and to the point

 This is where your writing skills come in handy.
 Giant blocks of text aren’t attractive to read.
 Keep your explanations short and to the point.
 You could end up with a lot of annotations, which is why keeping them short will make it an easier read for clients.
 Any detailed elaboration could be followed up with a meeting if needed.

 2. Focus on user benefits

 Every design decision you make should benefit the user.
 This means your annotations should focus on explaining how each design element helps the client’s users.
 Clients should feel how important the user experience is through you.

 3. Use numerical circles and order them

 Enumerate your annotations in circles and place them in order from left-to-right going down the page.
 This makes it easier to read and will prevent clients from having to jump around the page to read each annotation.

 4. Keep explanations in a column on the right

-Annotating your wireframes adds an extra step after you finish designing, but it is well worth it.
-If you truly believe in your design you should go through great lengths to help your clients understand it.
-It’s hard for clients to look at a wireframe and notice every grain of detail you have put into it.
-Annotations allow your clients to see the value of your design without passing judgement.
+Annotating your wireframes is an extra step after you finish designing, but it’s well worth it.
+If you believe in your design you should go through great lengths to help your clients understand it.